mafintosh/webrtc-swarm/README.md

 Defaults to unlimited.
 - `wrap` - (optional) a function that can modify the WebRTC signaling data before it gets send out.
-It's called  with `wrap(outgoingSignalingData, destinationSignalhubChannel)` and must return the modified signaling data.
+It's called  with `wrap(outgoingSignalingData, destinationSignalhubChannel)` and must return the wrapped signaling data.
 - `unwrap` - (optional) a function that can modify the WebRTC signaling data before it gets processed.
 It's called  with `unwrap(incomingData, sourceSignalhubChannel)` and must return the raw signaling data.